Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

             (3, 5)    2
             (4, 5)    2

-      We only need the adjacency matrix for the graph (as sparse matrix) where each each entry contains the capacity of the edge.
+      We only need the adjacency matrix for the graph (as a sparse array) where each each entry contains the capacity of the edge.

 |